Industrial Facility Decommissioning

 Waste streams are organized based on classification

-Disposal is handled through appropriate industrial facilities
+Disposal is handled through appropriate facilities

 For hazardous waste, see Hazardous Waste Disposal